GabrielOnohara/BellmanFordAnimationOpenGL/README.md

 # BellmanFordAnimationOpenGL

-This project is an OpenGL animation of the Bellamn-Ford algorithm.
+This project is an OpenGL animation of the Bellman-Ford algorithm.

  ### Installation and Execution (Windows)